Domain Name System¶

 - If your server reaches capacity, a 302, the redirect will help traffic failover to your other server.

 - AnyEdge will still receive non-compliant SIP clients despite the absence of a Single Point Of Failure (SPOF).

 - If a server becomes unavailable, AnyEdge will detect this from a local zone and automatically mitigate it.

 - If a server becomes unavailable mid-call, AnyEdge will ensure that NAT hole-punching still works effectively for the registration, allowing calls to reach back to the network.

-- If there is any localized failure, traffic distribution will still be honoured as it's mirroring AnyEdge config.
+- If there is any localised failure, traffic distribution is still honoured as it's mirroring the AnyEdge configuration.

-- For any AnyEdge config problems (human error) or AnyEdge failure, the last resort Tertiary will still get the call to a server.
+- For any AnyEdge config problems (human error) or AnyEdge failure, the last resort is Tertiary, which will still get the call to a server.